top of page

 This article delves into the scientific aspects of doshas in Ayurveda, a time-honoured Indian medical tradition.
-The three doshas, Vata, Pitta, and Kapha, are biological energies that originate from the five elements and regulate a range of physiological and psychological functions.
+The three doshas, Vata, Pitta, and Kapha, are biological energies that originate from the five elements and regulate various physiological and psychological functions.
 Each dosha possesses distinct characteristics and performs certain activities, and an imbalance might result in particular health ailments.
-The page provides a comprehensive overview of the qualities, functions, and indicators of imbalance for each dosha.
-Additionally, it provides practical suggestions for achieving a harmonious balance of each dosha through dietary choices, lifestyle adjustments, and the use of herbal therapies.
+The page provides a comprehensive overview of each dosha's qualities, functions, and imbalance indicators.
+Additionally, it offers practical suggestions for achieving a harmonious balance of each dosha through dietary choices, lifestyle adjustments, and herbal therapies.
 The article underscores the significance of upholding a dosha equilibrium for holistic well-being while emphasising Ayurveda's individualised approach to health.

 Here, we will explore the Vata, Pitta, and Kapha in Ayurveda.
 Ayurveda, an ancient Indian medical system, has achieved worldwide acclaim for its comprehensive approach to health and wellness.
 The concept of doshas—Vata, Pitta, and Kapha—is fundamental in Ayurveda.
 Doshas are physiological energy that exists in both the body and psyche of a human being.
 They regulate all physiological and psychological processes and give every living organism a blueprint for well-being and satisfaction.
 This article will extensively examine the scientific aspects of doshas, including their defining traits, imbalances, and methods for preserving equilibrium.